 Parking decals are required.
 Permanent staff and faculty are issued parking decals through the Human Resources Office.
 Supervisors are responsible for obtaining parking decals for their part-time staff and adjunct faculty.

-Adjunct faculty can obtain a vehicle parking registration form from the Security Office on the Beaufort campus and the Learning Resources Center at the New River campus.
-Students may obtain decals during Registration or during the semester from the Student Records Office at the Beaufort campus and the Learning Resources Center at the New River campus.
+Students may obtain decals during Registration or during the semester at Student Services in Coleman Hall at the Beaufort campus and the Learning Resources Center (LRC) at the New River campus.